Warm Springs, Georgia: History

 Warm Springs, originally named "Bullochville" (after the Bulloch family, which began after Stephen Bullock moved to Meriwether County in 1806 from Edgecombe County, North Carolina), first came to prominence in the 19th century as a spa town, because of its mineral springs which flow constantly at nearly 90 F. Residents of Georgia, particularly Savannah, began spending vacations at Bullochville in the late 18th century as a way to escape yellow fever, finding the number of warm springs in the vicinity of Bullochville very attractive.
 In the late 19th century traveling to the warm springs was a way to escape the city (in this case Atlanta) for a short while.
 Traveling by railroad to Durand, visitors would then go to Bullochville, 6 mi away.
 One of the places benefiting from this was the Meriwether Inn.
 Once the automobile became popular in the early 20th century, tourists began going elsewhere, leading to the decline of the inn.

-In 1921, Franklin Roosevelt contracted a paralytic illness, diagnosed at the time as poliomyelitis (later thought in a 2003 peer-reviewed retrospective study to be Guillain–Barré syndrome).
+In 1921, future president Franklin Roosevelt contracted a paralytic illness, diagnosed at the time as poliomyelitis (later thought in a 2003 peer-reviewed retrospective study to be Guillain–Barré syndrome).
 He tried to regain strength in his legs by bathing and exercising in the warm water.
 His first time in Warm Springs was October 1924.
 He went to a resort in the town whose attraction was a permanent 88 F natural spring.
 He was a constant visitor for two decades, and renamed the town from Bullochville to Warm Springs.

 Roosevelt had a cottage built in 1932 that became famous as the Little White House, where he vacationed while president, because of his illness.
 He died there in 1945, and the home is now a public museum.

 The town is still home to the Roosevelt Warm Springs Institute for Rehabilitation (Roosevelt's former polio hospital), which remains a world-renowned comprehensive rehabilitation center including a physical rehabilitation hospital and vocational rehabilitation unit.
 Economist Thomas M. Humphrey was one of the children treated for polio at the institute during the 1940s.
 The springs are not available for public use as a bath/spa resort, but they are used by the Roosevelt Institute for therapeutic purposes.

 On October 27, 2020, former vice-president Joe Biden visited the town during his presidential campaign, delivering a speech advocating for racial reconciliation and voting rights.